LLNL Externship

 Overview

-In collaboration with the Georgetown Office of the President, the Center for Research and Fellowships sent two students along with Professor Shauna Bennett to LLNL last summer.
+In collaboration with the Georgetown Office of the President, the Center for Research and Fellowships sent five students along with Professor Shauna Bennett to LLNL this past summer.
 This pilot program was designed to enhance ties to the National Labs and foster collaborative research among DOE researchers and Georgetown students and faculty.

-This summer, Professor Bennett will be returning to LLNL with four to five Georgetown undergraduates.
-Once selected, students will be paired with an LLNL mentor to further develop a summer research project that fits their interests as well as the interests of the lab where they are placed.
-The LLNL mentors who have been identified are listed below.
+Students were paired with an LLNL mentor to further develop a summer research project that fits their interests as well as the interests of the lab where they are placed.

 LLNL Mentor